dspadea/openfaas-rust/README.md

 * JSON handling for arbitrary request/response objects
 * A few build process changes in the Docker file

-I think this is a good interim solution to easily get Rust functions with async and serde built in, but I think this could be a lot better.
-There's a fair chance I'll wind up re-writing this (see roadmap), so if this becomes important to you in any way, make sure you're forking it on Github or checking it into your project repo.
+I think this template is a good interim solution to easily get Rust functions with async and serde built in, but I think it could be a lot better.
+There's a fair chance I'll wind up re-writing it (see roadmap), so if it becomes important to you in any way, make sure you're forking it on Github or checking it into your project repo.